An Act To Amend the Wind Energy Rebate Program Eligibility Requirements

 Sec.
 8. 35-A MRSA §3211-C, sub-§2-B is enacted to read:

-A May not require that an owner or tenant of a residential property demonstrate that the wind resource available at the site of the qualified wind energy system installation is Class 2 or higher;
+2-B. Eligibility requirements; wind energy system.
+In establishing eligibility requirements for rebates for qualified wind energy systems, the commission: A. May not require that an owner or tenant of a residential property demonstrate that the wind resource available at the site of the qualified wind energy system installation is Class 2 or higher;

-B Shall require a minimum distance of 20 feet between the tip of the blade of the wind energy system at its lowest point and any structures or trees within a 200-foot radius of the system;
+B. Shall require a minimum distance of 20 feet between the tip of the blade of the wind energy system at its lowest point and any structures or trees within a 200-foot radius of the system;

-C May not require a minimum height for the tower of the qualified wind energy system; and
+C. May not require a minimum height for the tower of the qualified wind energy system; and

-D Shall require the applicant to sign a net energy billing contract with the transmission and distribution utility.
+D. Shall require the applicant to sign a net energy billing contract with the transmission and distribution utility.

 summary